JuliaActuary/JuliaActuary.org/index.md

 ## Integration with R and Python

-Julia has unrivaled ability to integrate with other languages, including existing R scripts via [RCall](https://github.com/JuliaInterop/RCall.jl) and with Python scripts via [PyCall](https://github.com/JuliaPy/PyCall.jl) so you can leverage any existing work.
+Julia integrates with other languages, allowing you to leverage existing scripts and packages in R via [RCall](https://github.com/JuliaInterop/RCall.jl) and in Python  via [PyCall](https://github.com/JuliaPy/PyCall.jl).

 <!-- =============================
      Contributing